crate/cloud-docs/docs/index.md

-Learn about key database drivers and client applications for CrateDB, such as CrateDB Admin UI, crash, psql, DataGrip, and DBeaver.
+Learn about key database drivers and client applications for CrateDB, such as the Admin UI, crash, psql, DataGrip, and DBeaver.
 Discover how to configure these tools and explore CrateDB's compatibility with analytics, ETL, BI, and monitoring solutions.